 Want to hit the shoulders?
-Need a traps workout?
-Our next installment of “The DIY At-Home Exercise Series” is a shoulder and trap workout (deltoids and trapezius) – killer shoulder workout!
+Need a trap workout?
+Our next installment of “The DIY At-Home Exercise Series” is a shoulder and trap workout (deltoids and trapezius) – a killer shoulder workout!
 For the guys out there, having wide shoulders can make you look very formidable and for the ladies out there, toned shoulders can help you rock that summer dress or tank top (or just look great).

 Ready for a shoulder workout?